LewisKrygger/LewisKrygger/README.md

 👾 Most of my work has involved the development of an automated testing and operations service, always striving to uphold the "test as you fly" philosophy.
 I've also delved into the intricacies of embedded flight hardware, handling both bare-metal and Linux systems.

-🤖Through my time I have noticed how much of a force multiplier great DevOps can be, so I’m passionate about empowering my team to achieve more, better, faster.
+🤖 Through my time I have noticed how much of a force multiplier great DevOps can be, so I’m passionate about empowering my team to achieve more, better, faster.

 🍻 I'm always open to connecting,  Let's chat and share our passion for tech and space!